Shrinky Dink Snowflakes

 It's that time of year again--time to start crafting Christmas ornaments!
 I decided to give something a little different a try.
 A while back I used #6 clear plastic from cookie containers and take out containers to make homemade shrinky dinks.
 I decided it would be fun to make ornaments using this process.
 Snowflakes seemed like a good idea since they are clear-ish in the real world.

-So I gathered up some supplies--a craft knife (I used an xacto brand craft knife, the box cutter also in the picture didn't make the cut--literally), a scissors, a cutting board, my #6 plastic sheets, and some print outs of snowflake templates that weren't too intricate.
-I picked some from a Google search that used all straight lines, and then I blew them up in Word so they were about 5 inches wide.
-I knew from experience that this plastic shrinks a lot so I wanted a pretty big snowflake.
+So I gathered up some supplies--a craft knife (I used an xacto brand craft knife, the box cutter also in the picture didn't make the cut--literally), a scissors, a cutting board, my #6 plastic sheets harvested from the flat bottoms of bakery containers (you could use real Shrinky Dink sheets), and some print outs of snowflake templates that weren't too intricate.
+I picked some from a Google search that used all straight lines, and then I blew them up in Word so they were about 5-6 inches wide.
+I knew from experience that this recycled plastic shrinks a lot (to less than half the original size), so I wanted to start with a pretty big snowflake.

 I first cut my plastic out to the shape of my snowflake, and then I followed the lines with my craft knife.
 It didn't cut all the way through in most places, so it was just scoring the pattern.

 Once the pattern was scored, I could very carefully snap the cut pieces out of the plastic.
-I found that bending with the cut and not against it made it much easier to snap out.
+I found that bending towards the cut and not away from it made it much easier to snap out.
 Any place that the plastic didn't want to pop out, I cut again by dragging the craft knife over the area.

-Once the snowflake was all cut out, I cleaned up any edges that tore when I was removing the plastic and punched a hole using a regular hole punch so that I could hang a string from it after it shrunk.
+Once the snowflake was all cut out, I cleaned up any edges that tore when I was removing the plastic with the craft knife or scissors and punched a hole using a regular hole punch so that I could hang a string from it after it shrunk.
 If it isn't perfect at this point, don't panic.
 The shrinking will hide a lot in the way of slightly crooked cuts.

 After they had cooled, I decided to decorate a couple of the snowflakes with some nail polish.
 I tested several colors on one of the wonky snowflakes and decided on these two inexpensive varieties: a silver fine glitter polish from Sinful Colors, and a multi-colored gold tone glitter polish from Sally Hansen.